 If you’re drawn to island living, Hawaii is a natural starting point.
 In Bankrate’s recent ranking of the 50 states (based on factors important to retirees like affordability and weather), Hawaii came in tenth.

-Maui is a top choice with retirees for its beaches and opportunity for diving, snorkelling, and surfing.
+Maui is a top choice with retirees for its beaches and opportunity for diving, snorkeling, and surfing.

 Arizona vs. Panama

-The combination of its stunning natural setting, perfect temperate climate, and large expat contingent makes the mountain town of Boquete a natural choice for those contemplating an outdoor lifestyle.
-Here you can engage in a range of activities from zip-lining to white-water rafting to golf to hiking up Volcan Barú.
+The combination of its stunning natural setting, temperate climate, and large expat contingent makes the mountain town of Boquete a natural choice for those contemplating an outdoor lifestyle.
+Here you’ll find a range of activities from zip-lining to white-water rafting to golf to hiking up Volcan Barú.

 The town is not short on culture either.
 Each February, local and international artists come to Boquete for its annual jazz and blues festival.

 Many folks choosing to move to Boquete are looking for a tranquil lifestyle.
-So, for this comparison, we’ll stray away from the two-bed condo model and focus on detached homes a little out of town.
-Once you travel five to 10 minutes out from the center, average prices are US$500 to US$1,000 a square meter.
+So, for this comparison, we’ll focus on detached homes a little out of town.
+Once you travel five to 10 minutes out of town, average prices are US$500 to US$1,000 a square meter.

 South Carolina vs. Portugal